datapractice/machinelearners/ch7_subjects/ch_learning_subjects.md

 ## The uneven presence of neural nets in machine learning

 In almost every machine learning class, neural nets make some appearance.
 They have an ambivalent status.
-In some ways, they renew long-standing hopes in biology, and particularly, brains and cognition as models of computational power, or, sometimes more pragmatically.
+Neural nets are often described from a deeply split perspective that in some points turns towards human subjects, or at least, the brains of human subjects, and in other ways towards the ongoing expansion of computational platforms.
+In some ways, they renew long-standing hopes in biology, and particularly, brains and cognition as models of computational power.
+They stem from a biological inspiration (dating at least back to the work on McCulloch and Pitts in the 1940s [REF TBA]).
 In other ways, they gain traction as a ways of dealing with changing computational infrastructures, and the difficulties of capitalising on infrastructure that is powerful yet difficult to manage.
-Neural nets are often described from this deeply split perspective.
-On the one hand, they stem from a biological inspiration (dating at least back to the work on McCulloch and Pitts in the 1940s [REF TBA]).
 On the other hand, they respond to changes in information infrastructures and digital devices.
 For instance, David Ackley, Geoffrey Hinton (an important figure in the inception of neural nets during the 1980s and in the revival of neural net in the form of deep learning in the last decade), and Terrence Sejnowski wrote in the early 1980s:

 > Evidence about the architecture of the brain and the potential of the new VLSI technology have led to a resurgence of interest in “connectionist” sys-terns ...  that store their long-term knowledge as the strengths of the connections between simple neuron-like processing elements.
 These networks are clearly suited to tasks like vision that can be performed efficiently in parallel networks which have physical connections in just the places where processes need to communicate. ...
 The more difficult problem is to discover parallel organizations that do not require so much problem-dependent information to be built into the architecture of the network.
 Ideally, such a system would adapt a given structure of processors and communication paths to whatever problem it was faced with [@Ackley_1985, 147-148].